Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 • Is our SEO ranking going to drop as well?

-• Do we need to totally rebuild our brand’s voice from scratch?
+• Do we need to rebuild our brand’s voice from scratch totally?

 • Is it all worth the time and effort?

-The good thing is that there are ways to efficiently and effectively manage a website rebranding or a multi-site consolidation project, involving a change of domain name and preserving and leveraging the previous investments in SEO and Paid Search.
+The good news is that there are ways to efficiently and effectively manage a website rebranding or a multi-site consolidation project.
+These projects involve changing the domain name while preserving and leveraging previous SEO and Paid Search investments.
+A comprehensive audit of your SEO efforts, including traffic numbers and analytics tools like Google Analytics, is essential.

 However, a website rebrand should never be a one-man show.
 This needs the help of everyone in the marketing team to ensure that the rebrand survives and flourishes.